rockstardevs/bake/README.md

 ## Configuration

 There is no *required* configuration to get started.
-The is *optional* configuration to use some features.
+There is *optional* configuration to use some features.

 ### Uploading to Google Drive
 bake uses the gdrive app from http://github.com/prasmussen/gdrive for Google Drive integration.
 You need to generate